 The universal biohazard symbol is used to identify the presence of biohazardous materials.
 As such, all laboratories authorized to work with pathogens and/or toxins must display an EHS approved biosafety sign at all entrances to the containment zone (CZ).
 The biosafety sign must contain the room number, biosafety certificate number, universal biohazard symbol, emergency contact information and requirements for entry.
-A fillable Containment Zone (CZ) signage template is available.
+A fillable template of MUN's biohazard warning sign is available (Appendix 2).
 This must be filled with the relevant information and printed IN COLOR.
 It is the responsibility of the biosafety certificate holder to ensure that all locations authorized on the biosafety certificate are properly signed.